 Shea butter

 Shea butter is one of nature’s most nourishing and skin-loving oils!
-Ours is fair trade (purchased from African Bronze Honey), hand-processed and unrefined.
+Ours is fairly traded, hand-processed and unrefined.
 This helps it keep all its natural goodness so it can pass that onto your skin!
 We typically use shea in moisturizers, lotions and body butter for maximum effect.

 Sodium carbonate (washing soda)